raiyankamal/raiyankamal.github.io/pages/raiyan-kamal-resume.md

 - Oversaw software development process and spearheaded several projects related to online advertising.
 - Rearchitected a monolithic ad-serving technology to microservice architecture.
-- Acted as an agile coach for the engineering team.
+- Transformed from an ad-hoc software development process to Agile, coached the entire organization on it.
 - Got promoted from Lead Developer to the Head of Engineering.

 ## Senior Software Engineer, IOU Concepts Inc. Nov 2014 - July 2016.
 Hamilton, ON, Canada.

-- Developed a real-time gaming platform using MeteorJS for running online campaings for charitable organizations.
+- Developed a real-time gaming platform with MeteorJS for running online campaings for charitable organizations.
 - Mentored junior developers.
 - Maintained CI/CD pipelines.